-Serving the Bucksport region for over 44 years
+Serving the Bucksport region since 1974.

 Family Physicians have unique attitudes, skills and knowledge that qualifies them to provide their patients with consistent and comprehensive medical care, health maintenance and preventative services.
 Family Physicians see patients from birth throughout their lives.

 Relationships with a Family Physician (you will hear us calling them a PCP—Primary Care Provider) are very important to ensure that you are receiving well-coordinated, comprehensive care by someone who knows you best.
 Thus, the term “Patient-Centered Medical Home”.
 We are the ‘home-base’ for your care and a strong relationship with your PCP can help to improve your health and well-being to the greatest extent possible.